pvdz/preval/tests/cases/string_escapes/packer_escaped_tick.md

 ## Todos triggered

-- (todo) Support this node type in isFree: NewExpression
 - (todo) can we always safely clone ident refs in this case?
 - (todo) objects in isFree check
 - (todo) support array reads statement type ExpressionStatement